-2. Significant Accounting Policies, Judgement and Estimates (Continued)
+2. Significant Accounting Policies, Judgement and Estimates (Continued) x.
+Reinsurance contracts - subsequent measurement (continued)

-Where the Group has established a loss-recovery component, the Group subsequently reduces the loss recovery component to zero in line with reductions in the onerous group of underlying reinsurance contracts in order to reflect that the loss-recovery component shall not exceed the portion of the carrying amount of the loss component of the onerous group of underlying reinsurance contracts that the entity expects to recover from the group of retroceded contracts held.
+Where the Group has established a loss-recovery component, the Group subsequently reduces the loss recovery component to zero in line with reductions in the onerous group of underlying reinsurance contracts in order to reflect that the loss-recovery component shall not exceed the portion of the carrying amount of the loss component of the onerous group of underlying reinsurance contracts had the entity expects to recover from the group of retroceded contracts held.